abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

             - *absolute*: for instance, a global maximal number of iterations;

-            - *relative*: for instance, the improvements are too small with respect to time, number of iterations, number of solutions, ... .
+            - *relative*: for instance, the improvements are too small with respect to the time, the number of iterations, the number of solutions, ... .

         ..  only:: html